Oblivious transfer based on single-qubit rotations: Introduction

 Due to the advance of quantum computation and quantum information, the development of cryptographic applications resilient to quantum adversaries has been extensively studied in the last decades.
 Wiesner launched the field of quantum cryptography in $1969$ by presenting notions such as quantum money and quantum multiplexing (and only managed to publish his results in 1983~\cite{wie:83}), the latter being essentially a quantum counterpart of a $1$-out-of-$2$ oblivious transfer protocol.

 Further developing Wiesner ideas, Bennett and Brassard presented the well-known BB84 quantum key distribution protocol~\cite{ben:bra:84}, which was subsequently showed to be unconditionally secure~\cite{Lo:cha:99,sho:pre:00,may:01,sca:bsc:csr:dus:lut:pee:09}, while its classical counterparts are only computationally secure.
-Other example of a protocol whose quantum realization outperforms its classical counterpart is the recently proposed contract signing protocol~\cite{pau:bou:mat:11}.
+By ``unconditionally secure'' it is meant ``secure, provided the agents have unlimited power allowed by the laws of physics''.
+Nevertheless, inevitable imperfections in implementations lead to various practical levels of security.
+In the current study, we analyse the theoretical security of our protocol, while leaving the details of particular implementations for future work.
+Another example of a protocol whose quantum realisation outperforms its classical counterpart is the recently proposed contract signing protocol~\cite{pau:bou:mat:11}.

 Despite these positive results, a number of no-go theorems imposed limits to quantum cryptography.
-Independently, Lo and Chau \cite{lo:chau:96, lo:chau:97}, and Mayers~\cite{may:97}, showed that unconditionally secure quantum bit commitment protocol is impossible, within the scope of non-relativistic physics (for unconditionally secure protocols that use relativistic effects, see~\cite{ken:99,ken:05,bou:feh:gon:sch:13}).
+Independently, Lo and Chau \cite{lo:chau:97}, and Mayers~\cite{may:97}, showed that unconditionally secure quantum bit commitment protocol is impossible, within the scope of non-relativistic physics (for unconditionally secure protocols that use relativistic effects, see~\cite{ken:99,ken:05,bou:feh:gon:sch:13}).
 Subsequently, Lo~\cite{lo:97} proved similar no-go theorem for all ``one-sided two-party computations'' protocols.
-An immediate consequence of this result is the impossibility of having unconditionally secure $1$-out-of-$2$ oblivious transfer.
-The alternative, ensuring practical security of such protocols, is to consider noisy or bounded memories~\cite{weh:sch:ter:08,sch:ter:weh:11,koe:weh:wul:12,ng:jos:min:kur:weh:12,bou:feh:gon:sch:13,lou:14}.
+An immediate consequence of this result is the impossibility of having secure $1$-out-of-$2$ oblivious transfer.
+The alternative, ensuring practical security of such protocols, is to consider noisy or bounded memories~\cite{weh:sch:ter:08,sch:ter:weh:11,koe:weh:wul:12,ng:jos:min:kur:weh:12,bou:feh:gon:sch:13,lou:14,alm:etal:14,alm:etal:15}.
 Recently, a (quantum) computationally secure version of oblivious transfer protocol was presented in~\cite{sou:mat:ada:pau:14}.